a-sync/get-video-source/README.md

-# get-video-source
-Get the source of currently playing video element in a browser
+> Get the source of currently playing video element in a browser.

 ## Usage
  1. Save the [bookmarklet](../../raw/master/bookmarklet.txt) source as a bookmark in your browser